Best Kilimanjaro Routes: How to Choose the Right One

 • Became the first known African to stand on Kilimanjaro’s summit.

-Ever wondered why it’s called Gilmans Point?
-Here’s the real story.
+Ever wondered why it’s called Gilman’s Point?
+Discover the story behind this historic summit landmark.

 Why Is Lauwo’s Story Often Overlooked?